crustygiraffe/TicTacText/README.md

 ## Installation

-To install, download thezip and open it.
+To install, download the zip and open it.
 Then, run the executable.

 ## Usage
 When you run the game, you will see the start screen, with instructions to access the menu.